Expo News

 EXHIBITION

-The standard set-up is about 300 m2 and includes the following sections:
+The standard set-up of the banner exhibition is about 25 m2 (one language) and includes the following sections:

 • Six historical sections